mozilla-releng/relengdocs/how-to/release/firefox/index.rst

 Firefox is released via the same tooling that's used to build and test Firefox.
 We use our Mozilla in-house continuous integration (CI) platform `Taskcluster <https://docs.taskcluster.net/docs>`_ to drive the tasks and workers.
 The main service in this platform is the Taskcluster Queue.
 The queue takes requests of tasks and coordinates with a pool of workers to actually conduct the task work.
-The various scheduling and dependency logic is defined in `taskgraph
+The various scheduling and dependency logic is defined in :external+firefox:doc:`Taskgraph
-<https://firefox-source-docs.mozilla.org/taskcluster/taskgraph.html>`_.
+<taskcluster/taskgraph>`.
 The workers are trusted, locked down, and owned
 by Release Engineering.
 They are `scriptworker <https://github.com/mozilla-releng/scriptworker>`_ based and the various implementations live `here <https://github.com/mozilla-releng/scriptworker-scripts>`_